TehWeifu/LaPalmaReservoirs/README.md

 # Scripts

+- utils
     - Setup: initializes two entities in Orion Context Broker and a subscription to QuantumLeap
+- etl
+    - aggregation: fetch data from Crate and transforms it into a format for PowerBI
+    - buoys: fetch the different buoys from the database and load them into a .csv file
+- emulator
+    - BuoyEmulator: simulates the behavior of a buoy (according to parameters in config file)

 # Environment Variables